Where are all the keto desserts?

 Tips to Keep in Mind While Making the Keto Chocolate Cake

-- You can use unsweetened baking chocolate, but do taste and adjust the sweetener accordingly, so your cake doesn’t become too bitter
+- You can use Bakers Chocolate , but do taste and adjust the sweetener accordingly, so your cake doesn’t become too bitter

 - Don’t fret if the butter separates from the chocolate when you add the egg yolks!
 Use an electric whisk and mix for a good five to seven minutes until it comes together like a thick batter.